 Plans have to be provided marked to show the relevant requirements at a scale of 1:100.
+Any other scale must be agreed with the local authority licensing department in advance of an application being submitted.

 The variation application form and payment based on the rateable value as with the full application must be sent with the plans to the licensing department of your local authority together with a copy of the blue A4 notice that you display on your premises for 28 days from the first day after receipt of this application by the local authority.
 The application also must be advertised in a newspaper circulating locally within 10 working days of the date of submission and proof of publication has to be sent to the licensing department.